 “It was everything I could have asked for,” Andringa said.

-Andringa didn’t really feel any different a few minutes, after he went for broke, for the hardest run of his life, and just missed pulling it off.
+Andringa didn’t really feel any different a few minutes later, after he went for broke, for the hardest run of his life, and just missed pulling it off.
 Andringa did not win a medal, but by skiing brilliantly Monday night, making the six-man final round of the men’s moguls competition and finishing fifth, he had still authored one of the most unlikely American achievements of these Games.

 At the start of last year, the U.S. ski team chose 11 athletes for its various tiers of national teams.
 Andringa was not among them.
 He considered quitting.